Introduction

 The Source of His Sermons

 Paul goes on to clarify in Galatians 1:11-14 that what he taught came straight from God and wasn't influenced by men.
-Would that every word I write or teach in person filled that category and there wasn't anything of me in it.
+Some believe that his revelations came in that initial period after he got his sight back in Damascus while he was hanging around that area for around three years.
+Would that every word I write or teach in person fell into that same category and there wasn't anything of me in it.
 God will judge for sure some day.
 I'm sure there are many judging both for good and for bad today, but one day all will be illuminated.
-One of the reasons that I separate some of the hot topics out to awmach.com is that they are more my musings than something I would teach.
-I do believe them, fully, but I won't argue their points.
-Most of the stuff I've posted on the awmach.net site, though, I'd argue pretty solidly about.

 Although he was an expert on the Old Testament, there wasn't anyone to teach him about Christianity.
 He was able to see how Jesus was the culmination of all prophecy about the messiah in the Old Testament, but he received the truth to teach and the words to say from Jesus via the Holy Spirit.
 Just like Peter in defending himself against the charges in front of the Jewish leaders, Paul relied on the Holy Spirit for guidance in speech and where to go and what to do (Acts 1:8 was key for both).